OogieOrange/project-1-karate-koi/README.md

 - The karate video section will provide a video introducing what makes karate karate.

 - The video feature will introduce more information about the sport to the user, much like the previous feature.
 The intention with this is to make sure the user gets a fundimental understanding of what karate is before starting to train with the club.
-This will ensure that they do not join. the club to quit after a while as it was not what they expected.
+This will ensure that they do not join the club to quit after a while as it was not what they expected.

 <br>